YunYe-Pu/MipsAsm/Readme.md

 The graphical user interface is powered by javaFX.

+Executables on Windows and Linux platforms are packaged by launch4j.
+Command line interface is unavailable from packaged executables.

 ##Assembler

 The assembler is capable of assembling multiple source files and generate one binary file.
 No object files are generated during assembly.